stackql/stackql/docs/high-level-design.md

     3. **Code Generation**; final calls against whatever backend, eg HTTP API.
   - **Semantic Analysis** of queries is a phase that accepts an AST as input and:
     - creates a symbol table.
-    - analyzes provider heirarchies and API(s) required to complete the query.
+    - analyzes provider hierarchies and API(s) required to complete the query.
 Typically these would be sourced by downloading and cacheing provider discovery documents.
     - performs type checking, scope (label) analysis.
     - creates a `Planbuilder` object and decorates it during analysis.
     - **may** generate some primitives.